Leadership and Governance

 Shawanaga First Nation is considered an Indian Band according to the Indian Act.

-Shawanaga First Nation is led by Chief Wayne Pamajewon and five Councillors, who serve four-year terms (currently 2014-2017).
-The Councillors (and their portfolios) are:
+Shawanaga First Nation is led by Chief Adam Pawis and five Councillors, who serve four-year terms (currently 2021 – 2025).
+As of May 15, 2021 General Election, the new list of Councillors are:

 Shawanaga First Nation has the following committees: